Levin College of Law

 About

 Lidsky is co-reporter on the Restatement of Defamation and Privacy, which is now in progress.
-She is co-author of a leading Media Law casebook, a First Amendment casebook, and a reference book on press freedom and has published dozens of articles, culminating in a forthcoming article in the Virginia Law Review, co-authored with Professor Christina Koningisor, called First Amendment Disequilibrium.
-Her work on anonymous speech has been cited by a number of state supreme courts and the highest courts of Canada and Hong Kong.
+She recently succeeded Judge Robert Sack as the author of Sack on Defamation.
+She has authored Media Law and First Amendment casebooks, a reference book on press freedom, and dozens of articles, culminating in a recent article in the Virginia Law Review, co-authored with Professor Christina Koningisor, called First Amendment Disequilibrium.
+Her works have been cited by a number of state supreme courts, federal courts, and the highest courts of Canada and Hong Kong.

 Before becoming a law professor, Lidsky served as a clerk for the Honorable Joseph T. Sneed of the United States Court of Appeals for the Ninth Circuit in San Francisco, Calif.
 Lidsky received her law degree from the University of Texas School of Law with high honors.
 She was initiated into Order of the Coif in recognition of her scholastic achievement and served as articles editor of the Texas Law Review.
 Before law school, she was a Fulbright Scholar at Cambridge University in England, studying medieval legal history and early development of the Common Law.
 She received her bachelor’s degree, summa cum laude, in English and political science from Texas A&M University.